 How much does it cost to create technical documentation, especially software documentation such as user manuals, online help, and screencasts?
 How much time does it take to create technical documentation?
 How can the costs be estimated reliably?

 User-friendly technical documentation (software documentation, software user assistance) makes your clients happy and minimizes your support costs.
-My goal is to find the optimum solution between these benefits on the one hand and the money that it costs to create the documentation on the other hand.
-Good documentation is expensive—poor documentation is even more expensive.
+My goal is to identify the optimum balance between these benefits on the one hand and the money that it costs to create the documentation on the other hand.
+Good documentation is expensive—having poor documentation is even more expensive.

 Certainly you’d like to see some precise figures here.
 However, as projects can be very different, it’s hard to establish a general rule.